Akona04/Project2-ECE366/README.md

 This project implements a Fibonacci function in MIPS assembly language.
 The implementation follows an iterative approach that calculates the nth Fibonacci number as specified in the project requirements.

 ## Contributions
-- **[Team Member 1]**: Implemented the main algorithm structure, wrote the initial Fibonacci implementation.
+- **Idris Hull-Delgado**: Implemented the main algorithm structure, wrote the initial Fibonacci implementation.
-- **[Team Member 2]**: Optimized the code, handled edge cases, and performed testing with various inputs.
+- **Valmir Rika**: Optimized the code, handled edge cases, and performed testing with various inputs.
-- **[Team Member 3]**: Created documentation, compiled the submission materials, and verified correctness.
+- **Anish Konakalla**: Created documentation, compiled the submission materials, and verified correctness.

 ## How to Run the Program